rydmike/flex_color_picker/README.md

 The above example uses a few more styling properties, but most importantly it uses the `showPickerDialog` method to show the defined `ColorPicker` in a dialog.
 The dialog needs a context, so we pass it along to it.

-Here we also define size constraints for the dialog.
+We also define size constraints for the dialog.
 If you do not define size constraints, it will auto size to fit the dialog content.
-The constraints will help the dialog to keep the same size when the contents changes as you switch between the different picker types you enabled.
-It looks better if the dialog size does not change when you switch picker styles.
+Using constraints allows the dialog to keep the same size when the content size changes slightly as you switch between the different picker types you enabled.
+It looks better if the dialog size does not change when you switch picker type with the selector.
 The color wheel picker in particular will often require a bit more space.
 The wheel size can be customized as well, it does however become more difficult to operate with touch and less accurate if it is made very small.

 The end result of the above setup is a `ListTile` where the trailing color indicator widget can be clicked to open a dialog to select a new color for the trailing `ColorIndicator` color.

-As the color is changed in the dialog the `ColorIndicator`'s color also changes.
+As the `dialogPickerColor` color is changed in the dialog, the `ColorIndicator`'s color also changes interactively.
 If the selection is cancelled the `ColorIndicator` original color is restored.

 ![ColorPicker dialog demo](/resources/ColorPickerSimpleDemo.gif)